Global expansion: Your essential business incorporation checklist

 Many governments worldwide offer incentives to foreign companies intending to invest in their region.
 From lower tax rates to specific business grants, the ability to capitalise on these unique investment opportunities presents an enticing prospect for businesses.

-While contemplating an exit strategy might seem premature when preparing for international business incorporation, it is, in fact, a vital aspect.
-This provides you and your employees a sense of reassurance and security while embarking on a venture inherently laden with risks.
+While contemplating an exit strategy might seem premature when preparing for international business incorporation, it is, in fact, vital.
+This gives you and your employees a sense of reassurance and security while embarking on a venture inherently laden with risks.

 If closure of a foreign incorporated business becomes a necessity as part of an exit plan, here are some of the procedures to be considered: